kul1/c269614/README.md

 # Problem from installing homebrew in user

 If Gemfile included: Nokogiri, Mongoid or kaminari-mongoid (which might be dependency from some gems) otherwise may not have these errors.

 ## Why:

-= Because some of dependency file/gems was misplaced and not able to build and will have several problems
+Because some of dependency files/gems were misplaced and not able to build

 ## Problem: